webconnex/slate/source/includes/_appendix.md

 Status | Description
 --------- | -----------
-active | is active and will continue to process future payments inactive | is inactive and will no longer process future payments canceled | is canceled and will no longer process future payments completed | is completed  and will no longer process future payments
+active | is active and will continue to process future payments inactive | is inactive and will not process future payments canceled | is canceled and will no longer process future payments completed | is completed and will no longer process future payments

 ### Orders / Registrations / Registrants / Tickets